oracle/docker-images/OracleSOA/README.md

     $ sudo docker inspect --format '{{ .NetworkSettings.IPAddress }}' soahost
     xxx.xx.x.xx

+Alternatively, if you are running on boot2docker, the ip address is obtained by executing `boot2docker ip`.

 Now you can access the AdminServer Web Console at [http://xxx.xx.x.xx:7001/console](http://xxx.xx.x.xx:7001/console).

 For more information on how to bind ports, check the Docker Network documentation.